This post contains affiliate links. Please read our disclosure policy.

 Once youโve gathered your ingredients, we will use the following method:

-- Prepare the lamb.
 Remove excess fat, silver skin, and bone from your lamb.
 Cut the lamb into small, but uniform pieces, about 1โ-1.5โ square.

-- Marinate the lamb.
-Drive the raw garlic cloves.
+Dice the raw garlic cloves.
 Zest and juice your lemon, and add to the diced garlic and remaining dry ingredients, and olive oil.
 Mix well and then add your lamb.
 I like to store the marinading lamb in a zip-top bag in the refrigerator.
 I recommend you allow the lamb to marinate for at least 30-45 minutes.

-- Skewer the lamb.
 When youโre ready to cook the lamb, place it on skewers keeping pieces of the same size together.

 Tips and Tricks to Perfect Lamb Souvlaki: